Historical European martial arts: Events

 Another type of event that is becoming more common is the sparring camp/fight camp.
 These events are often more casual than tournaments, with events and competitions not typical of more formal tournaments, and an emphasis on classes and sparring.

 Umbrella groups

+In 1998, the British Federation for Historical Swordplay was established as an umbrella organisation for UK groups.

 In 2001, the Historical European Martial Arts Coalition (HEMAC) was created to act as an umbrella organization for groups in Europe, with 4 sets of goals: